Rithari/OnePlusBot/Documentation.md

 Current implementation only supports one image attachment per message.

 Note: Users with **Staff** role can't open modmail threads when they DM bot.
-It will instead send a message to a channel (configurable via `;setposttarget feedback` command) which is used to provide anonymous feedback to the admins.
+It will instead send a message to a channel which is used to provide anonymous feedback to the admins.

 ### Ban